git-town/git-town/README.md

 * <a href="#git-extract">git extract</a>: extract commits from a feature branch to a new one
 * <a href="#git-ship">git ship</a>: merge the current feature branch into the main branch and delete it everywhere

-_Hint: This documentation uses "master" as the main branch name, and "feature" as the feature branch name._
+Below are more details.
+This documentation uses "master" as the main branch name, and "feature" as the feature branch name.

 ### git hack